HariboDev/serverx/docs/install.rst

 .. code-block:: console

-   $ npm install --global serverx
+   $ npm install --global @haribodev/serverx

 To check the tool has been installed correctly, execute the following command and you should see the command's help output: